Don't Trip Yourself up While Buying your New Home

 What's better than getting a bunch of new furniture to go in your future home?
 Not much.
 But buying big ticket items before closing can be an error.
 There are still a few major hurdles to jump before the keys are handed over.
 Below you'll find a list of actions to stay away from during this crucial time of your home purchase.

 Don't empty your wallet on big-ticket items You may be itching to turn your new living room into a home magazine cover, or celebrate your new castle, but keep away from big purchases like furniture, jewelry, appliances, or vacations until closing.
 Financing your furniture with a store card or a bank credit card could put your credit worthiness at risk during the time it means the most.
 Because lenders are looking closely at your financial accounts, a large cash purchase is also a bad idea.

 Don't get a new career.
 Consistency in your work history is a positive thing to lenders.
-Getting a new job may not jeopardize your ability to qualify for a loan - particularly if you are improving your salary.
-However, getting a new career in the middle of the loan process could influence whether or not you are approved.
+Getting a new career before you start the application process for a mortgage may not affect your approval at all.
+But in some cases, getting a new career during the mortgage application process could raise concern and affect your application.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.